yaowenqiang/learning_apache_maven/NOTES.md

 + Plugin is a collection of goals
 + Example: compiler plugin
 + Gals perform the actions in Maven builds
-+ All work is donw via plugins and goals
++ All work is done via plugins and goals
-+ Called indenpently or as part of a lifecycle phase
++ Called independently or as part of a lifecycle phase

+> mvn site
+>
 #### Lifestyle and phases

 + lifecycle is a sequence of named phases